ethyca/fides/docs/fides/docs/installation/configuration.md

 Fidesctl supports two methods of configuration.
 The first is via a toml file, and the second is via environment variables.
 They can also be used in tandem, with the environment variables overriding the toml configuration values.

-By default the fidesctl CLI doesn't require a config file and will instead leverage the default values.
-These are very likely to be wrong however so it is recommended to always configure your settings properly.
+The fidesctl CLI doesn't require a config file and will instead leverage the default values.
+These are very likely to be wrong however, so it is recommended to always configure your settings properly.

 ## Configuration file